-All substantive communications regarding any major corporate issues are reviewed by the Board taking into account representations from the AIFM and Portfolio Manager, the Auditors, legal advisers and the Company's stockbroker.
+The Board is directly involved in and responsible for communications on all major corporate issues and takes into account representations from the AIFM and Portfolio Manager, the Auditors, legal advisers and the Company's stockbroker.

 21. The Board should ensure that shareholders are provided with sufficient information for them to understand the risk/reward balance to which they are exposed by holding the shares.